 The Port of Hueneme through its customers, Exxon, Freeport McMoran and DCOR, provide support services for the offshore oil industry in the Santa Barbara Channel.
-The Port saw another sharp decline in revenue from this business segment of 25.2% in FY2021.
+The Port saw another decline in revenue from this business segment of 3% in FY2022.
 Due to industry challenges from the oil spill, these rigs are being decommissioned which will spark a short-term boost in business at the Port over the next several years to support the demobilization services.
 Companies are reaching out to the Port for lease agreements to ensure adequate staging for the decommissioning.

-OFFSHORE OIL TONNAGE 2012-2021
+OFFSHORE OIL TONNAGE 2013-2022